matthieuchtioui/matthieuchtioui.github.io/content/blog/taxes-in-france/_index.md

 ---
-title: 👩🏼‍🏫 Teach academic courses
-summary: Embed videos, podcasts, code, LaTeX math, and even test students!
+title: Taxation in France
+summary: Overview of taxes and social security contributions in France
-date: 2023-10-24
+date: 2026-06-29
 math: true
 authors:
   - me
 tags:
-  - Hugo
-  - HugoBlox Kit
-  - Markdown
+  - Taxes
 image:
   caption: 'Embed rich media such as videos and LaTeX math'
 cover: